-- Ordinance may be initiated by the Planning Commission, City Council or by application filed with the Planning Commission by the owner or owners of any property proposed to be changed; provided however, that action shall not be initiated for a zoning amendment affecting the same parcel or parcels of property or any part thereof, by a property owner or owners more often than once every twelve (12) months. - (2) Application procedure: Application forms for amendments shall be obtained from the office of the Zoning Administrator.
+- (1) Initiation of amendments: A proposed amendment to the Zoning Ordinance may be initiated by the Planning Commission, City Council or by application filed with the Planning Commission by the owner or owners of any property proposed to be changed; provided however, that action shall not be initiated for a zoning amendment affecting the same parcel or parcels of property or any part thereof, by a property owner or owners more often than once every twelve (12) months. - Application procedure: Application forms for amendments shall be obtained from the office of the Zoning Administrator.
 Completed forms, together with the required application fee to cover administrative costs (advertising), plus any additional information the applicant feels to be pertinent, shall be filed with the Zoning Administrator.
 Any communication purporting to be an application for an amendment shall be regarded as mere notice to seek relief until it is made in the form required.